 As well as setting the direction and budget for the MPS, MOPAC sets targets, scrutinises police performance and commissions selects services on behalf of the Mayor - including crime prevention schemes in boroughs via the London Crime Prevention Fund and, from 1st October 2014, victim support services across London.

-Operational decision-making on day-to-day policing matters remains the responsibility of the Commissioner of Police – whose remit is guaranteed by a new Protocol (external website).
+All operational decision-making on day-to-day policing matters remains the responsibility of the Metropolitan Police Commissioner, Sir Bernard Hogan-Howe.